BirdeeHub/make_minesweeper_tutorial/README.md

 **Attention:** Is it better?
 No it's worse.
 Force quitting might mean you have to then open and close the game again to update the jar file.
 But its also significantly cooler in my opinion.
 Also I used swing so I can't easily use GraalVM to make a true native version so I settled on making it interesting.

 **Attention:** Don't install this version unless you are curious.

-**EXTRA ATTENTION** Someone needs to tell me why including a compiler and an actual jartool made my installer smaller...
-Version 5.0 has the compiler and honestly, since it is smaller, download that one instead.
+Also it was only an extra 200KB or so to include the compiler by default so I did.

 |                                                     |                                                     |
 |-----------------------------------------------------|-----------------------------------------------------|